-The Business Department, which offers the Bachelor of Business Administration degree, is based on that model of commitment and service to God.
+The Business Department, which offers the Bachelor of Business Administration and a Bachelor of Science in Business Administration degrees, is based on that model of commitment and service to God.
 We have a mission to spread the gospel.
 But to reach more souls it is necessary to use the unique God given talents and develop them for work in different spheres.
 The business program at Weimar is for those who are interested in integrating their faith in business to further the kingdom of God.
 There are two track options within the Bachelor of Business Administration: Healthcare Administration and Organizational Management.
 This program prepares students to work in a variety of different business areas.